christopher-hague/vidsi/README.md

-This repo contains the relational database structure to support the Vidsi application requirements.
-Table relations have been established in the models.
+This repo contains the relational database structure to support the Vidsi application requirements as well as a mini Rails application that can create, update, delete and select data from each of the tables.
+Table relations have been established through the models in the Rails API.
 Feel free to create subcribers, subscriptions, invoices, etc. via the rails console to make your own queries.
 * Migrate pending migration files with `rake db:migrate`
 * Start rails server with `rails s`
 * Enter rails console with `rails c`